 The anatomic pattern and time course of symptoms helps narrow the list of possible diagnoses.

 If part of a limb is numb, suspect a peripheral nerve, plexus, or nerve root lesion.

 If both limbs are numb on one side, with or without numbness of the trunk on the same side, suspect a brain lesion.

 If patients have bilateral numbness below a specific spinal cord segment, particularly with motor and reflex deficits, suspect a transverse myelopathy.

 If patients have bilateral numbness not corresponding to a spinal cord segment, suspect a polyneuropathy, multiple mononeuropathy, or a patchy spinal cord or brain lesion.

 If numbness occurs in a stocking-glove distribution, suspect an axonal polyneuropathy.

 If numbness occurs nearly instantaneously in the absence of trauma, suspect an acute ischemic event.

-Consider doing electrodiagnostic studies for suspected peripheral nervous system causes and MRI for CNS causes.
+Consider doing electrodiagnostic testing for suspected peripheral nervous system causes and MRI for CNS causes.